icewolfz/jiMUD/docs/preferences.md

 ## General

 - `Auto connect onload` This will cause the client to try and connect as soon as the client has finished loading.
-- `Auto connect delay` This determines the delay before an auto connect happens
 - `Auto create character` When connecting to mud and if it returns a character name, create/load character
 - `Auto login` Attempt to auto login using character and supplied password from character manager
 - `Auto takeover login` Automatically issue yes to takeover character after login